 2. Relax at the Beach and a Natural Pool

-After the beach, head over the Keerimalai Pond which you can see as a natural swimming pool.
-A full tuk-tuk day-trip will cost you between 750 and 1500 LKR.
+Getting there: A full tuk-tuk day trip will cost you between 750 and 1500 LKR.
 You can also rent a motorbike in town and explore the coastlines on your own.
+I really recommend doing this, as having the freedom to explore on your own terms is unbeatable!

 3. Visit the Nallur Kandaswamy Temple

-The second island is Delft Island, named after a city in The Netherlands.
-Here you will see wild horses, an old Portuguese Fort The boat trip from Jaffna takes about 1 hour and there are no places to buy snacks or drinks on this island, so taking food and drinks is recommended.
+The second island is Delft Island, named after a city in the Netherlands.
+Here you will see wild horses, an old Portuguese Fort.
+The boat trip from Jaffna takes about 1 hour, and there are no places to buy snacks or drinks on this island, so taking food and drinks is recommended.

-6. See the public Library and Clock Tower
+6. See the Public Library and Clock Tower

 7. See the Dutch Fort